kembr/openpose-pipeline/README.md

       4. generate save the graphs.

 Heplful flags:
   `--write_json <path>`: specify path to save json output files.
-  `--write_video <path>`: specifiy path to save rendered video output `--write_video_with_audio false`: if input is a video, rendered video output will not be saved with audio `--disable_blending true`: renders keypoint skeletons on black background instead of original video
+  `--write_video <path>`: specifiy path to save rendered video output.
+  `--write_video_with_audio false`: if input is a video, rendered video output will not be saved with audio
+  `--disable_blending true`: renders keypoint skeletons on black background instead of original video

 Command to run quickly on one person:
 `bin\OpenPoseDemo.exe --video [video_file] --write_json [output_folder] --tracking 1 --number_people_max 1`